Estimated read time7 min read

 Why Everyone, Especially Runners, Need the 4 Types of Exercise

 Everyday activities require your body to move in all sorts of ways, and the ease with which you can do those movements reflect your overall health.
-Here, we break down each type of exercise and darken how it helps to boost your wellbeing and improve your running.
+Here, we break down each type of exercise and explain how it helps to boost your wellbeing and improve your running.

 The Benefits of Aerobic Exercise